How did the RAF win the Battle of Britain?

 As a result, the Luftwaffe soon realised that they would need to destroy these radar stations if they were to stand any chance of success in Operation Sealion.

-In addition, a new, sophisticated system of defence was built around these new radar sites, known as the Dowding System.
+In addition, a new, sophisticated system of defence was built around these radar sites, known as the Dowding System.

 Named after the British Chief Air Marshall Hugh Dowding, this was a network of radar stations, anti-aircraft guns, and fighter aircraft controlled by the Royal Air Force (RAF).